cwi-dis/cwipc/readme.md

 ### Download source archive

-Full source releases (including submodules) are available at  <https://github.com/cwi-dis/cwipc/releases>, as assets with names like `cwipc-`_version_`-source-including-submodules`.
+Full source releases (including submodules) are available at  <https://github.com/cwi-dis/cwipc/releases>, as assets with names like `cwipc-fullsource-`_version_``.
 Available as gzipped tar or zip, the contents are identical.
 Download and extract.

 Note that you do _not_ want to download the standard source archives: they do not contain the submodules.